+Whats the big deal with GOTS certified organic cotton?
 The Global Organic Textile Standard (GOTS) is the name of the governing body that oversees the certification criteria of organic cotton right around the world.
 Certification is critical in ensuring companies comply with the criteria necessary to have their products classified as truly organic.
-When purchasing organic, it’s important that you ensure products are GOTS certified because unfortunately any company can lay false and misleading claims to an organic product otherwise.
+When purchasing organic, it’s important that you ensure products are certified because unfortunately any company can lay false and misleading claims to an organic product otherwise.

 Certified farmers understand that healthy cotton promotes healthy living.
 They start with a clean slate, ridding their farms of all harmful substances before they start growing organic crops.
 Farms must be free from pesticides for three years before farming of organic cotton can commence.
-From the moment the seeds are sewn into the soil, right through to the finished product on the shop floor (or internet website in our case!) every process is a natural one.
-Organic cotton is the natural choice, when only the best will do.
+From the moment the seeds are sewn into the soil, right through to the finished product on the shop floor (or website in our case!) every process is a natural one.

 Certified Organic cotton is grown without the use of harmful pesticides, herbicides and chemical fertilizers whereas conventional cotton-growing techniques rely heavily on these nasties to control the quality of the soil.
 Ordinarily cotton is processed using dyes, bleach and a host of other unhealthy chemicals that have been attributed to allergies, eczema and even cancer.
 Organic cotton, on the other hand, is free from all artificial additives as well as free from formaldehyde which has been classified as a cancer-causing agent by the International Institute for Research on Cancer.